Marcus Semien Preview, Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- Astros pitchers combine to surrender 170 total home runs at a rate of 1.2 per game (to rank 18th in baseball).
+- Astros pitchers combine to rank 21st in baseball in home runs allowed (174 total, 1.3 per game).

-- The righty last pitched on Tuesday against the Boston Red Sox, when he threw 5 2/3 innings, allowing two earned runs while giving up five hits.
+- His last appearance was on Wednesday against the Boston Red Sox, when the lefty went six innings, surrendering two earned runs while allowing five hits.

-- The 28-year-old has put up an ERA of 3.49, with 6.7 strikeouts per nine innings, in 20 games this season.
-Opponents have a .260 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.